greenwichgonetoofar

 Act now to tell the Leaders of the Royal Borough of Greenwich that decisions should be open and transparent

-New Leader Cllr Anthony Okereke intends to "put residents at the heart of every decision".
-The Council has also pledged to review traffic management borough-wide through a transparent and inclusive process.
-New Deputy Leader Cllr Averil Lekau has also been appointed Cabinet member for Climate Change, Environment and Transport.
+In May 2022 new Leader Cllr Anthony Okereke said he intended to "put residents at the heart of every decision".
+The Council also pledged to review traffic management borough-wide through a transparent and inclusive process.
+New Deputy Leader Cllr Averil Lekau was been appointed Cabinet member for Climate Change, Environment and Transport.
 This means that she has direct leadership on transportation for the authority.
-The letter demands open and honest government from Greenwich.
+We drafted a letter at the time asking for open and honest government from Greenwich.
+Many of you sent it to the new leadership.
+We need to remind our Councillors now about their broken pledges.

 Copy to local councillors if you wish and please, either let us know you wrote, or copy to us, at greenwichgonetoofar@outlook.com